-- (i) urge the security agencies of the Federal Government to deploy more maritime security personnel and adequately equip them to secure the coastal areas in Akwa Ibom State and the Niger Delta in general; - (ii) also urge the security agencies to provide incentives for deployed maritime security personnel in order to motivate and encourage them to uphold their agencies rule of engagement; - (iii) mandate the Committee on Maritime Safety, Education and Administration to ensure compliance.
+- (i) urge security agencies to deploy more maritime security personnel and adequately equip them to secure the coastal areas in Akwa Ibom State and the Niger Delta in general; - (ii) also urge the security agencies to provide incentives for the deployed maritime security personnel in order to motivate and encourage them to uphold their agencies' rules of engagement; - (iii) mandate the Committee on Maritime Safety, Education and Administration (when constituted) to ensure compliance (HR.
+64/07/2023).